haimcqueen/message_memory/SETUP_CHECKLIST.md

 2. ✅ Message is processed and appears in Supabase
 3. ✅ Voice messages are transcribed correctly
 4. ✅ PDF documents have text extracted and stored
-5. ✅ Session detection works (check session_id values)
-6. ✅ Failed jobs are tracked in `message_processing_jobs` table
+5. ✅ Failed jobs are tracked in `message_processing_jobs` table
-7. ✅ No errors in logs
+6. ✅ No errors in logs

 ## 🐛 Common Issues